jeremyleung521/westpa-test-systems/alanine_dipeptide_synd/README.md

-# WESTPA with SynD Propagator: Trp-cage unfolding
+# WESTPA with SynD Propagator: Alanine Dipeptide Conformation Sampling

 This example demonstrates running WESTPA using SynD for dynamics.